Tokyo Tower

 Japan (May - June)

-The University of Toronto will offer one Industrial Relations and Human Resources course in Tokyo, Japan The course is worth one full-year credit and is contingent on adequate enrolment.
+The University of Toronto will offer two courses in Tokyo, Japan Each course is worth one full-year credit and is contingent on adequate enrolment.

 IRE332Y0 Resolving Workplace Conflict While Employing a Cross-Cultural Perspective

-Japanese society and its emphasis on harmony, group identity and on lifelong employment has fueled tremendous economic success and resilience during national crises.
-This course will look at these national traits by exploring them through the lens of Japanese culture, its governance, and its workplace ethos by reading and discussing scholarly works, as well as experiencing fieldtrips.
-After analyzing these characteristics, the course will culminate with an understanding of strategies for resolving workplace conflict.
+Japanese society and its emphasis on harmony, group identity, and lifelong employment has fueled tremendous economic success and resilience during national crises.
+This course examines these national traits through the lens of Japanese culture, governance, and workplace ethos by reading and discussing scholarly works, as well as through immersive field trips and excursions.
+After analyzing these characteristics, the course culminates in developing strategies for resolving workplace conflict.

 Prerequisites